 Just like the playgrounds why not try a new locale?
 Winter is long and it will be good for all of us to mix it up a bit!

 - More Farmers Markets

 I love the farmers market, I’m just not always good at planning ahead (having cash) so I can use the farmers market.
-I want to make sure to try Dakotah’s Indoor Farmers market once this winter and make an effort to visit our local one at least twice a month.
+I want to make sure to try a winter market and make an effort to visit our local one at least twice a month.

 - Shop More Resale

-I am a frequent shopper at Green Kids Resale both for the kids and for gifts, but I’m not as good about shopping resale for other things.
-I want to be more intentional about our purchases and what we bring in our house so I want to try to source more items from Goodwill or local resale shops.
+I am a frequent shopper of resale for the kids, but I’m not as good about shopping resale for other things.
+I want to be more intentional about our purchases and what we bring into our house so I want to try to source more items from Goodwill or local resale shops.
 Now that there are no more babies there are some renovations and decorating projects that have been put off that we need to start working on and I want to train myself to take the time to find exactly what I want instead of just buying what I can find.